TAI TF Kaan: Propulsion

-Exports
+Potential sales

 Azerbaijan

 Azerbaijan signed a protocol to determine the working procedures and principles of cooperation on production data, including the development work of the Kaan.

 Egypt

 Egypt expressed interest in Kaan program in September 2024.
 In July 2025, Turkey announced Egypt's participation in the Kaan program, including co-production of the aircraft.
 This agreement reflects a strategic shift and a focus on practical industrial collaboration between the two nations.

 Indonesia

-In June 2025, Minister of Defense of the Republic of Indonesia and the Turkish Defence Industry Agency (Savunma Sanayii Başkanlığı) signed a Memorandum of Understanding (MoU) for 48 Kaan at the Indo Defence Expo & Forum 2024, Jakarta.
+In June 2025, Minister of Defense of the Republic of Indonesia and the Turkish Defence Industry Agency (Savunma Sanayii Başkanlığı) signed a Memorandum of Understanding (MoU) for 48 Kaan at the Indo Defence Expo & Forum 2024 in Jakarta.
 The total order is planned to be delivered with Turkish-produced engines in approximately 10 years after the effective signatures.
 According to reports from Turkish media, the contract is valued at US$10 billion.

 On 24 July 2025, Turkish Aerospace signed agreements with Indonesian Aerospace and PT Republik Aero Dirgantara (PT RAD), as the main local partners, regarding the procurement of 48 Kaan, along with cooperation in production engineering and technology transfers.
 Indonesian Aerospace would be responsible for final assembly of some of the airframes and technology transfers with Turkish Aerospace Industries, while PT RAD responsibilities are building the main MRO facility, strengthening sustainable local industrial support, and operating the simulator and training center.
 Indonesia signed a purchase contract for 48 Kaan on 26 July.
 However, according to some sources this is not a final sale contract as Indonesia has signed similar preliminary contracts with South Korea, France and the United States.